SSWConsulting/SSW.Rules.Content/rules/group-managed-service-account-gmsa/rule.md

 A one-time operation must be performed to create a KDS root key.
 Do the following:

-1. Login to your DC (Domain Controller) | run the PowerShell command:\
+1. Log in to your DC (Domain Controller) | run the PowerShell command:\
    `Add-KdsRootKey –EffectiveImmediately`
 2. Ensure the key has been created succesfully by running the following PowerShell:\
    `Get-KdsRootKey`

 ### Create a gMSA

-1. Login to your DC | run the PowerShell command:
+1. Log in to your DC | run the PowerShell command:

    1. *`New-ADServiceAccount [-Name] <string> -DNSHostName <string> [-KerberosEncryptionType <ADKerberosEncryptionType>] [-ManagedPasswordIntervalInDays <Nullable[Int32]>] [-PrincipalsAllowedToRetrieveManagedPassword <ADPrincipal[]>] [-SamAccountName <string>] [-ServicePrincipalNames <string[]>]`*